HOW DOES OUR PRIDE KILL US

 Pride is so deadly that it strips away true faith and blinds us to The Way.
-It causes us to seek our will and not God’s–to worry, become angry and complain when things don’t go the way we desire.
+It causes us to seek our will and not God’s–to worry, become angry and complain when things don’t go the way we desire, and for others it leaves us in a false peace, even though we are dead in pride.
 It removes our true love for one another and even hardens our hearts so we can’t see our sins nor sincerely repent of them.
 Pride is unmistakably deadly.

 When we have much pride, it greatly drives all of our thoughts, words and actions, but from our blindness to our sickness (pride), we think we are doing great.

 “[From your pride] you are a people hard-hearted and without understanding, both blind and lame, children in whom is no [true] faith, as He Himself says, honouring Him only with your lips, far from Him in your hearts, teaching doctrines that are your own and not His.”

 Oh, our pride has many of us doing horrible things thinking we have faith, love and are teaching the truth, but in reality, we are really living a lie.